godaddy/wp-reseller-store/readme.txt

 You can add `?domainToCheck=example.com` to your query string on any page that has the domain search widget and the widget will perform an automatic search on page load.

 == Changelog ==

+= 3.0.1 - July 2026 =

+* Fix: Escape data attributes in domain search widget to prevent XSS
+* Fix: Cast button_new_tab to bool in Product widget to prevent fatal TypeError

 = 3.0.0 - April 2026 =